Oh what a day. So much happiness, so much food.

 In our day it was Pez dispensers and orange flavoured tic-tacs in christmas baubles with a toy in the top part.
 Chocolate and maybe a Star Wars figurine.

-These days the stockings contain enough to rival all that we got on Christmas day, with clothes and shoes and little robotic gerbils and other gadgets.
+These days the stockings contain enough to rival all that we got on Christmas day, with clothes and shoes as the Vessi waterproof shoes perfect everyday ear and also little robotic gerbils and other gadgets for the kids.
 And of course still a good array of chocolate and other lollies.

 Today I was awake at about 5 and sat up with David, Santa had obviously been because the beer and biscuits had been munched on.